theandrew168/derzforth/README.md

 * Attach RX to pin PA9
 * Attach GND to GND
 * Attach 3.3V to 3.3V (be sure not to supply 5V to 3.3V or vice versa)

+#### HiFive1 Rev B
+Install Segger JLink software from their website (works on all major platforms but requires Java).

 ## Build
 With Bronzebeard installed: